slatedocs/slate/source/includes/_websocket_api.md

 The ticker channel provides price change data for the last 24 hrs (rolling window).
 It is published every 5 seconds.

-On subscribing to **v2/ticker** channel, socket server will emit messages with type 'ticker' in response.
-To receive updates on all the contracts, pass ***"all"*** in the symbols list in this format: `{ "symbols": ["all"] }`.
-To receive updates on a specific contract type, pass contract type in the symbols list.
-For example, to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
+You need to send the list of symbols for which you would like to subscribe to ticker channel.
+You can also subscribe to ticker updates for category of products by sending category names.
+For example: to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
+If you would like to subscribe for all the listed contracts, pass: `{ "symbols": ["all"] }`.

-Please note that if you subscribe to L2 channel without specifying the symbols list, you will not receive any data.
+Please note that if you subscribe to ticker channel without specifying the symbols list, you will not receive any data.

 > Ticker Sample